Planning Your Catholic Wedding

 Catholic weddings usually include three readings plus the responsorial psalm, although one of the first two readings may sometimes be omitted if there is a good reason (check with your pastor).

-The Rite of Marriage provides between seven and ten different options for each of the Scripture readings and the responsorial psalm.
+The Order of Celebrating Matrimony provides between seven and ten different options for each of the Scripture readings and the responsorial psalm.
 Each of the readings was chosen for the insight it offers into Christian marriage, even if it does not speak about marriage directly.

 Substituting readings from other sources—poetry, for instance, or a work of literature, or another translation of the Bible—is not allowed during a Catholic wedding.
 (Here's why.)
 However, readings from these types of texts might be included on the back page of your program, or read during the reception.